oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_SKLearn_GettingStarted/readme.md

 ## Key Implementation Details

 This Getting Started sample code is implemented for CPU using the Python language.
 The example assumes you have Intel® Extension for Scikit-learn* installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python*.
-Intel® Extension for Scikit-learn* is available as a part of Intel AI Tools.
+Intel® Extension for Scikit-learn* is available as a part of AI Tools.

 ## Environment Setup

 You will need to download and install the following toolkits, tools, and components to use the sample.

-**1. Get Intel AI Tools**
+**1. Get AI Tools**

 Required AI Tools: Intel® Extension for Scikit-learn*